Feb. 19, 2017

 (Hitting on all facets of the vast influencer ecosystem might have caused confusion.)

-Regardless, neither Bloomberg or 60 Minutes reported on the many controversies within influencer marketing such as pay-to-play, inconsistent disclosure, native ads, expertise or “lack of” expertise, etc. At this point, I might as well shift gears and go on a related rant.
+Regardless, Bloomberg.com and 60 Minutes failed to mention the many controversies within influencer marketing such as pay-to-play, inconsistent disclosure, native ads, expertise or “lack of” expertise, etc. At this point, I might as well shift gears and go on a related rant.
 Fasten your seatbelts.

 On the issue of an influencer’s “lack of expertise”, my general feeling is that lack of expertise is FINE – yes, fine – when it comes to fashion, accessories and footwear influencers.
 Why?
 Because there’s visible proof that she (or he) tried on the clothes, shoes, bag or whatever.